hyper-ui/core/JSX.md

 3. Custom identifiers:

     ```jsx
-    import MyApp from "MyApp";
+    import MyComponent from "MyComponent";
-    const myApp = <MyApp />;
+    const myComponent = <MyComponent />;
     ```

+4. Default value:

+    ```jsx
+    const input = <input autofocused />;
+    // equals to
+    const input = <input autofocused={true} />;
+    ```

 ## Transpile

 JSX is just a syntax sugar and it can not be directly run in browsers like plain JavaScript, so you need to transpile your JSX code into plain JavaScript.

-(TBC)
+There are many tools which can do this for you.
+Here are some examples:

+### Babel

+Babel is a compiler for next generation JavaScript.
+It can also transform JSX syntax with plugins.

+1. Install babel.

+2. Install a JSX transformer:

+    ```bash
+    npm i -D @babel/plugin-transform-react-jsx
+    ```

+3. Set your `.babelrc` like this:

+    ```json
+    {
+        "plugins": [
+            [
+                "@babel/plugin-transform-react-jsx",
+                {
+                    "pragma": "HUI",
+                    "pragmaFrag": "HUI.Fragment"
+                }
+            ]
+        ]
+    }
+    ```

+4. Use babel to transform your code.

+For more information about babel, see [babeljs.io](https://babeljs.io).

+### TypeScript

+TypeScript supports JSX out of the box.

+1. Install TypeScript.

+2. Set your `tsconfig.json` like this:

+    ```json5
+    {
+        // ...
+        "compilerOptions": {
+            // ...
+            "jsx": "react",
+            "jsxFactory": "HUI",
+            // ...
+        },
+        // ...
+    }
+    ```

+3. Compile your TypeScript code.

+For more information about TypeScript, see [www.typescriptlang.org](https://www.typescriptlang.org).